atk4/data/docs/model.rst

     $dirty property.
 If you pass non-array, then the value will be assigned to the :ref:`title_field`.

+.. php:method:: setNull

+    Set value of a specified field to NULL, temporarily ignoring normalization routine.
+    Only use this if you intend to set a correct value shortly after.

 .. php:method:: unset

     Restore field value to it's original::